basscss/deprecated/README.md

 </div>
 ```

 Float columns using the `.col` style.
-This sets box-sizing border-box for each column.
+This also sets box-sizing border-box for each column.

 ```html
 <div class="clearfix border border-blue">